 Belgian waffles

-Granted, the iconic Belgian waffle can be enjoyed at any time of the day, but for many, it is the pièce de résistance of Belgian desserts.
+Granted, you can enjoy the iconic Belgian waffle at any time of the day, but for many, it is the pièce de résistance of Belgian desserts.
 These famous, heavenly treats differ from region to region.
 The two most popular varieties are the gaufres de Liège (Liège waffle) and the Brussels waffle.

-These are cooked in slightly different ways to create contrasting textures.
+Slightly different cooking methods create contrasting textures.
 The former is denser and sweeter, while the latter is lighter and crispier.
 The Brussels waffle is also recognizable by its perfect rectangular shape.
 Luckily, you can find both varieties in street stands, restaurants, and tea rooms (gauferies) all across Belgium.

 La dame blanche

 This Belgian twist on the hot fudge sundae is certainly for those with a sweet tooth.
 Elegantly served in a glass bowl, it comprises vanilla ice cream, a fresh whipped cream topping, and cherries.
 It is then drizzled in a special warm sauce au chocolat of heavy cream, bittersweet chocolate, and butter.
-The devilishly rich dame blanche is usually paired with a sour cherry lambic beer called a kriek.
+It’s common to pair the devilishly rich dame blanche with a sour cherry lambic beer called a kriek.
 It is a popular after-dinner treat in many Belgian households, not to mention a staple on restaurant menus throughout the country.

 Stofé